AJNOURI/DockerVPC/readme.md

 ------------------------------
 These tools are included in the image, so they are available in all generated containers.

-> **Tip:** You can install other tools if you make the container reach Internet either before connecting the container to GNS3 (through Docker0 interface) or through your
+> **Tip:** You can install other tools if you make the container reach Internet, either directly through host docker0 interface, or by connecting it to your GNS3 topology.
-GNS3 topology.

 > Nevertheless, the container VirtualPC is as flexible as a Docker container can be.
-Docker containers technology is developing very fast.
-So this image will be subject to changes as container capabilities grow
+Docker container technology is developing very fast, so this image will be subject to changes as container capabilities grow.

 -------------
 #### <i class="icon-folder-open"></i> Apache server